Baek-HongYeol/srt_for_lyrics/README.md

-# srt_for_lyrics
+# Srt_for_Lyrics
-make srt file associated with music.
+make .srt file associated with music.